tanghme0w/boardgame-project/README.md

 # boardgame-project
-A board game project for oop course 2023.
+A chess game project for oop course 2023.